 Likewise to all products that you see has a booming marketing, they all have solid descriptions that will help their customers make purchase decisions to their favour.

 Most times, people just write descriptions without any thorough research on their audience and the product itself.
-So, I’ll be showing you steps on how to achieve a proper product description.
+So, I’ll be showing you steps on how to achieve an effective product description.

 Establish your target audience